jupiter-projects/passwordencoder/README.md

 ```

 ## BCrypt

 This framework uses [jBcrypt](http://www.mindrot.org/projects/jBCrypt/) library.

-To use `BCrypt` function, it needs an instance of `BCryptPasswordEncoder`: There are many ways to do so:
+To use `BCrypt` function, it needs an instance of `BCryptPasswordEncoder`.
+There are many ways to do so:

 ```java
 PasswordEncoder passwordEncoder = BCryptPasswordEncoder.create();